-London, Ontario – September 20, 2010 – The Ontario Rett Syndrome Association Board of Directors has unanimously approved the funding of a $35,000 Research Grant to Dr. John J. Greer, PhD, AHFMR Scientist and Professor, Department of Physiology at the University of Alberta.
+London, Ontario – July 25, 2011 – The Ontario Rett Syndrome Association Board of Directors has unanimously approved the funding of a $25,000 Research Grant to Dr. Yaron Finkelstein, Associate Professor of Pediatrics, Pharmacology and Toxicology at the University of Toronto and staff physician at The Hospital for Sick Children, Toronto.

-Dr. Greer’s research grant proposal submission, entitled Investigation of RespiratoryDysfunction in a Mouse, was evaluated by O.R.S.A.’s Research Advisory Committee.
+Dr. Finkelstein’s research grant proposal submission, entitled Dose-Response Efficacyand Safety Analysis of Recombinant Human IGF-1 in Girls with Rett Syndrome, was evaluated by O.R.S.A.’s Research Advisory Committee.
 This committee is comprised of prominent neurologists, geneticists and scientists from across Canada assisted by members of O.R.S.A.’s Board of Directors.
-Dr. Greer’s project collaborators include Jun Ren, Postdoctoral Fellow and Wei Zhang, Research Associate.
+Dr. Finkelstein’s project is a collaborative venture with Boston Children’s Hospital.
+Additional investigators involved include Matt Gregas, PhD, Ingrid Holm, MD, MPH, Omar Khwaja, MD, PhD, Leonard Rappaport, MD and Mriganka Sur, PhD.

 The intent of the Ontario Rett Syndrome Association Research Grant Program is to identify and fund professionals who are committed to conducting novel, emerging or innovative research in areas relevant to the cure, cause, prevention, improved treatment and/or understanding of Rett Syndrome and its implications on society.
 The entire funding amount of this research grant was raised through donations and fundraising activities.
 O.R.S.A. wishes to support research excellence and the development of a wide scope of Rett Syndrome research across Canada.